Fire services

 Full travel advice: Local contacts

 The terrorist threat in Indonesia is ongoing.
-Attacks could happen anywhere and anytime.
-This includes places that Westerners visit.
+Attacks could happen anywhere and anytime, including at popular tourist areas and government buildings.

 Terrorists in Indonesia may carry out small-scale violent attacks with little or no warning.